fkyprianou/deved-platform/content/blog/en/8-critical-soft-skills-every-developer-should-have-in-2023.md

 Conflict management is vital because conflicts and disagreements are a natural part of human interaction.
 By dealing with conflict management appropriately, you can help build trust and strengthen relationships within a team, fostering a sense of collaboration and community.

-I typically look for common ground and helpful solutions when presented with a conflict.
-Very rarely is only one person right in a conflict.
-You should also ensure that conflict is appropriately and productively resolved.
-Never let a conflict go unaddressed or unresolved.
-Work to ensure all parties understand the conflict and the proposed resolution.
+Clarify the source of the conflict to ensure how the issue came to be surfaced in the first place.
+It is sometimes best to use a third-party source to facilitate the conversation between two individuals.
+Look for common ground and helpful solutions when presented with a conflict.
+You should listen actively and let everyone have their say before moving to an outcome.
+Finally, never let a conflict go unaddressed or unresolved.
+Agree on the solution going forward and how each team member plays a part.

 ## Wrap-up